uinix-js/uinix-theme/readme.md

       '100%': {opacity: '0'},
     },
     spin: {
-      circle: { // can be arbitrarily nested
+      circle: { // can be recursively specified
         from: {
           transform: 'rotate(0deg)',
         },